Club premises certificate

 You cannot apply online for this change - please download and use the paper form below:

-Replacement Licence
+Replacement certificate

-If you need your licence replaced (due to loss/mislaid, theft or damage) please notify us as soon as possible:
+If you need your licence replaced (due to loss/mislaid, theft or damage) please notify us as soon as possible.

 Need assistance with this service?